deniselashlley/TheLightTreeYoga/src/pages/teachings/index.md

   imageAlt: yoga teachings.
 seo:
   browserTitle: The Light Tree | My Teaching
-  description: >-
-    Classes are a blend of Vinyasa and Hatha incorporating traditional practices such as mudra and mantra, Chinese medicine techniques.
+  description: Classes are a blend of Vinyasa and Hatha incorporating traditional
+    practices such as mudra and mantra, Chinese medicine techniques.
   title: teaching
 ---
+Your practice is your personal journey.
+I am here to guide you safely and mindfully through your explorations, providing options that allow you to create a practice that best serves you in that moment.

+I encourage a deeper more soulful connection to your body and mind through intention, movement, breath, focus, sound and in group settings togetherness, to shift energy and raise your vibration.

 My teaching is focused on four key principles; connection, courage, creativity, contribution which are encompassed within The Light Tree philosophy.

 ![null](/img/the-4-c-s.png)

-Through Yoga practice we embark on an inner journey of transformation - a cyclical process of self-enquiry, discovery and evolution that begins, at least initially, on our mats.
+Through embodiment practices we embark on an inner journey of transformation - a cyclical process of self-enquiry, discovery and evolution that begins, at least initially, on our mats.

 * CONNECTION:  We discover how to connect with ourselves on a deeper level physically, mentally, emotionally and soulfully becoming more aware of and **connected** with the experience we are having, our true inner self and our potential
 * COURAGE:   Through our practice we can find a humility and vulnerability that allows us to approach experiences with more openness, experimentation and curiosity helping us to build trust in ourselves and our capabilities and the **courage** pursue all the possibilities that brings.